 Backtest of the pullback investment strategy

 Here is the equity curve of the pullback investment strategy on the SPDR S&P 500 ETF Trust.
 This strategy has opened and kept entries after each pullback signal since 2000.
-The equity curve of this strategy reproduces the underlying without overperforming.
+The equity curve reproduces the underlying without overperforming.
 You can ask yourself about the pertinence of this strategy from a long-term perspective.
-However, the pullback indicator has identified the pullbacks well.
-That can be useful to strengthen a position in your portfolio.
+However, the pullback indicator has identified the pullbacks well, which can be useful for strengthening a position in your portfolio.

 Backtest of Pulback Buying Investing on thr SP500 ETF